 6. Minimize combustion pollutants

-If using a fireplace, gas or wood stove, or a space heater, make sure the room is well ventilated.
+If using a fireplace, gas or wood stove, or a space heater, make sure the room is well-ventilated.
 If burning wood in a fireplace, make sure the wood is fully dry before burning.
-Using damp or green wood can increase the amount of pollutant particles released and produce more smoke.
+Using damp or green wood can increase the number of pollutant particles released and produce more smoke.